kdungs/dun.gs/content/posts/2014-04-05-root-installation-osx.md

----
++++
-title: ROOT installation on OS X
+title = "ROOT installation on OS X" aliases = ["/posts/2014-04-05-root-installation-osx.html"]
-author: Kevin
----
++++

 In particle physics, when it comes to data analysis, [CERN's `ROOT`](http://root.cern.ch/) often is the tool of choice.
 It is a big and powerful framework that can do a lot of magical things.
 In this post, I don't want to discuss its advantages or disadvantages but rather explain how I install it on Mac OS and why I do so.

 <!-- more -->

 There are always different ways to install `ROOT`.
 Although you might almost always want to work with the latest production version, be warned that new releases sometimes break compatibility with older code.
 You will have to decide for yourself whether you want to [install via MacPorts](#the-easy-way-macports) and get to work quickly or [compile from source](#installation-from-source) and be able to maintain multiple versions on your system.

 ## The easy way: MacPorts

 If you don't care about multiple versions and just want to get started, you can install `ROOT` via [MacPorts](http://www.macports.org/) with the following command.
 This will, however, install `ROOT` into your `$PATH` which might have unwanted side-effects.

 ```bash
 sudo port install root
 ```

 Additional features can be activated by adding `+feature` to the above line.
 The possible features are

 ```
 clang30 clang31 clang32 clang33 clang34 clang35